simondorociak/AAC-Kotlin/README.md

 # AAC-Kotlin
-Android Architecture Components in Kotlin
+Android Architecture Components in Kotlin with support of Coroutines.

 This is basic example of how to create robust, readable, maintanable code (application) in Kotlin.
-It designed according to Android Architecture Components guide.